woneal1983/viewer/README.md

 *What resourced do they need to build the project?*
 *What do they need to do to run the project locally and see a working instance?*

 We are always looking for contributions to, or forks of, our open source project.
-Please see the CONTRIBUTING.md file for how to get invovled. *need to add contributing.me*
+Please see the CONTRIBUTING.md file for how to get invovled.

 For developer documentation please see http://www.risevision.com/help/developers/